And "crash" can mean a lot of different things. If it's a hard, instant

 reset, then it's most likely a hardware issue.
 If it's a BSOD, then it could

-be a driver issue, or some other problem, and we'd want to know what the
+issue, or some other problem, and we'd want to know what the

 error code is, and what's in the event log.

 "Cris Hanna [SBS - MVP]" <crisnospamhanna@newsgroup> wrote in

 Did they just recently start using backup exec for backups?
 Or just

 recently start using USB drives?